 After all the work to define the scope of the components, write requirements, and generate the template C++ structure, the logic of the component can finally be written.
-At this point, with all the scaffolding in place, actually developing the software is less cumbersome as the developer only has to be worried about the functionality of one component at a time.
+At this point, with all the scaffolding in place, actually developing the software for the component is not immensely difficult.
 However, software development is an iterative process, so the implementation of the component will be continuously updated as it goes through its test campaign.
 Just as with any other software system, modules of code in Fprime must undergo both unit testing and integration testing.
 To complete these tests, Fprime provides a large suite of development tools.

 Unit testing in Fprime begins in a similar fashion to component development - the boilerplate template for tester code is generated based on the definitions of the component FPP.
-The autogenerated tester code provides a harness to easily test the input and output functions of each component.
-The tester component has complete access to the states and variables of the component C++ code and as a result, can be written to completely validate all functionalities of the component.21 This allows for black-box and white-box testing, depending on the flight software's testing requirements.
+For the autogenerated tester code, the directionality of the functions is inverted from the corresponding functions in the component C++ file itself.
+For example, if the component FPP defines an input port A, the component C++ will define a function called A\handler to handle the logic when that input port is invoked, while the tester C++ will define a function called invoke\to\A which can be called to send data to the component.
+The tester component has complete access to the states and variables of the component C++ code and as a result, can be written to completely validate all functionalities of the component [21].
 By setting up the framework in this manner, every Fprime component can be unit tested in isolation without any other components.
-The extent to which a unit test verifies the functionality of the component can often be characterized by the code coverage of the unit test.
+The extent to which a unit test verfies the functionality of the component can often be characterized by the code coverage of the unit test.
 Code coverage gives qualitative results on how many lines and logical branches of the components C++ code were tested via the unit tests.
 For the VISORS mission, the goal for each component's unit test code coverage was 80%.
 Note that a high code coverage metric does not always mean that the component is working nominally.
 There are often cases where a component cannot be fully tested unless it is interfaced with other components in the topology.
 This leads to the next phase of the software testing framework - Integration Tests.

 For the VISORS mission, integration testing was completed in two main ways.
 First, multiple related components were tested together through an exerciser deployment.
-This test deployment is different from the flight deployment in that it is specifically tailored to exercise a small subset of components working together.
-By separating the flight deployment into smaller subdeployments, the functionality and operation of the components can be more easily debugged and verified since fewer overall tasks are happening in the subdeployment.
+This test deployment is different from the flight deployment in that it is specifically tailored to test a small subset of the overall flight functionality.
+By separating the flight deployment into smaller sub-deployments, the functionality and operation of the components can be more easily debugged and verified since fewer overall tasks are happening in the sub-deployment.
 Almost all the custom components written for the VISORS mission are included in at least one exerciser deployment.
-Exerciser deployments are almost exclusively run on a desktop computer instead of the flight hardware and may use the Fprime Ground Data Segment (GDS) instead of the ground software used during flight.
-This allows for faster and more iterative development.
-Tests using the Fprime GDS can be manually implemented or scripted in Python using the GDS Application Programming Interface (API), giving users the option to completely automate their integration tests.
+Exerciser deployments are almost exclusively run on a desktop computer instead of the flight hardware and may use the Fprime Ground Data Segment (GDS) instead of the ground software used on flight.
+This allows faster and more iterative development.
+Tests using the Fprime GDS can be manually implemented or scripted in Python using the GDS Application Programming Interface (API), giving users the flexibility to completely customize their tests.